 Major: Project Hire-Ed

-He had heard positive word-of-mouth from family and friends who previously attended COD, so he went to a Project Hire-Ed seminar class and learned about the program, which COD launched to address what business leaders believe is missing in the skill sets of recent applicants and from the workforce.
+The College launched Project Hire-Ed to address what business leaders believe is missing in the skills set of recent applicants and from the workforce.
 The initiative focuses on classroom curriculum, on-the-job training and employment in today’s marketplace.